abdulSalamKagaji97/AbdulSalamKagaji_DATA606/docs/final_proposal.md

    12. Current Ver     : version of the app
    13. Android Ver     : android supported version

-### 2. AppDescriptions.csv

-   This Dataset is generated using webscraping and contains two features as follows

-   ### Dataset Columns

-   1. App         : name of the app
-   2. Description : description of the app

 ### data source: Web scrapping webpages, Kaggle
 ### data References: